TrashBinCoder/TrashBinCoder/README.md

 ## Fun Fact
 Always on the lookout for the next challenge in coding, whether it's a new language, framework, or algorithm to master!

----

-Feel free to customize this README further to reflect personal touches or specific projects you want to highlight!